Escape from the Planet of the Apes: Production

-Despite Beneath the Planet of the Apes ending in a way that seemed to prevent the series from continuing, 20th Century Fox still wanted a sequel.
-Roddy McDowall, in the franchise documentary Behind the Planet of the Apes, stated that Arthur P. Jacobs sent Beneath screenwriter Paul Dehn a telegram concerning the sequel that read "Apes exist, Sequel required." and Dehn decided to create an out from the destructive ending of Beneath by having Cornelius and Zira going back in time with a Leonardo da Vinci-like ape after fixing Taylor's spaceship before the Earth was destroyed.
-Dehn also consulted Pierre Boulle, writer of the Planet of the Apes novel, to imbue his script with similar satirical elements.
+Despite Beneath the Planet of the Apes ending in a way that seemed to prevent the series from continuing, 20th Century-Fox still wanted a sequel.
+Roddy McDowall, in the franchise documentary Behind the Planet of the Apes, said that Arthur P. Jacobs sent Beneath screenwriter Paul Dehn a telegram that read "Apes exist, Sequel required."
+Dehn decided to bypass the destructive ending of Beneath by having Cornelius and Zira travel backward in time in Taylor's spaceship with the polymath ape scientist who repaired it.
+Dehn consulted Pierre Boulle, author of the original novel, to imbue his script with similar satirical elements.
 The screenplay, originally titled Secret of the Planet of the Apes, accommodated the smaller budget by having fewer people in ape make-up, and attracted director Don Taylor by its humor and focus on the chimpanzee couple.

-Dehn also added to the latter part of the film regarding the chase for Cornelius, Zira and their son references to racial conflicts and a few religious overtones to the story of Jesus - a line of dialogue even has the President comparing the plan to kill an unborn child to the Massacre of the Innocents.
-While Kim Hunter had to be convinced by the studio to make Beneath, she liked the script for Escape from the Planet of the Apes and accepted the job, though Hunter also stated that "I was very glad I was killed off" and Zira was not required anymore after that film.
-Hunter stated that despite the friendly atmosphere on the set, she and Roddy McDowall felt a sense of isolation for being the only people dressed as chimpanzees.
-Production was rushed due to the low budget, being filmed in only six weeks, from November 30, 1970 to January 19, 1971.
+Dehn added to the latter part of the film allusions to racial conflict and religious overtones, particularly an allegory of the story of Jesus; a line of dialogue has the President comparing the plan to kill an unborn child to the Massacre of the Innocents.
+While Kim Hunter had to be convinced by the studio to make Beneath, she liked the script for Escape and accepted the job.
+Hunter said that "I was very glad I was killed off," and that Zira was not required anymore after that film.
+Hunter said that despite the friendly atmosphere on the set, she and Roddy McDowall felt a sense of isolation for being the only people dressed as chimpanzees.
+Production was rushed due to the low budget, and was filmed in only six weeks, from November 30, 1970, to January 19, 1971.